Flomp/vimu/content/docs/nodes/plot_scatter.md

+---
+title: Nodes - plot_scatter
+description: This node plots two user-chosen metrics - like pitch and octave - against each other and creates a scatter plot from it.
+---

 # plot_scatter

 This node plots two user-chosen metrics - like pitch and octave - against each other and creates a scatter plot from it.
 For a list of all possible metrics, see the <nuxt-link to="/docs/nodes/plot_scatter#controls">Controls section</nuxt-link>.